 The likes of West and Pharrell Williams – award-winning musicians who were then considered hip-hop’s rising stars – were often spotted in AMBUSH jewelry early in their careers.

 Today it is common to see hip-hop artists in attendance at major fashion weeks (in fact, West – who frequently participates in New York Fashion Week as a designer – claimed the title of 2016’s most diverse fashion show), but it was not always the case.

 “Now it’s no surprise to see these worlds collaborate, but back then, there was a dichotomy between the two worlds because high fashion turned its nose at streetwear and hip-hop,” Verbal said.
 “We rejected that divide; we didn’t understand why it even existed and did our part to make a connection.”

 So what else can be learned from the Japanese fashion industry, and how can the world embrace its influence?

-The couple say they believe the first step is to look beyond one's own ideals of Japan's fashion and explore its multitude of subcultures.
+The couple said they believe the first step is to look beyond one’s own ideals of Japan’s fashion and explore its multitude of subcultures.

-"People often have preconceived notions of how Japanese fashion culture functions," Yoon says.
+“People often have preconceived notions of how Japanese fashion culture functions,” Yoon said.